florianjehn/Societal_Collapse/_posts/2025-04-25-list_of_catastrophes.md

 *If you have studies that might shine a light on why some countries focus more on global risks than others, please let me know.*

+What has been encouraging here is that good national risk assessments can work as an inspiration for other actors.
+For example, in a recent report by Graham et al. (2025), a group of researchers used the methodology of the Swiss national risk assessment and transferred it to Australia and showing that even under traditional risk assessment (accounting for both likelihood and magnitude of the consequences), the annual expected impacts of some global catastrophes are far higher than many of the more frequent threats (like floods or fires) and thus Australia should invest more to prevent damages from global catastrophes.

 # Takeaway

 When looking at all these different risk complications, it seems to me that global risk experts are most concerned with nuclear threats, artificial intelligence, pandemics and climate change.
 Also, it becomes pretty clear that generally all risks are either directly caused by humanity or made worse by humanity.
 While it is obviously bad that we are our own nightmare, it also means that all of these risks are within our own agency.
 Things caused by humanity can probably also be solved by humanity.
 A good place to start seems to be to make sure that the risks we face are more consistently included in things like national risk assessments or global policy making, so that we can better explore what might be done about them.
 Also, inequality pops up in all kinds of assessments as being pretty bad.
 So, it seems like a good idea to also take care of that.